marlonfrank30/ocp4-metal-install_DualStack_IPv4-6/README.md

    firewall-cmd --zone=internal --add-masquerade --permanent
    ```

-    Set bidirection NAT for your lab environments if security is not a concern allow all inbound and outbound flow (skip more specific fw ports in the upcoming sessions below).
+    In case  your ISP only provides a single Public IP address, NAT will be required for IPv4 and IPv6.
+Set bidirection NAT for your lab environments if security is not a concern allowing all inbound and outbound flows.

    ```bash
    sudo firewall-cmd --zone=external --add-rich-rule='rule family="ipv4" source address="0.0.0.0/0" masquerade' --permanent